ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 #Rename proteins by protein name, not accession
 awk '{if(NF>1) {print ">"$2} else {print $0}}' SmukorossiProteins.fasta >NamedSmukorossiProteins.fasta
 ```

-**Get all of the genomes into one folder with unique file names -- Reads mapped to related mitochondrial assembly**
+### Create a folder of uniquely named genome assemblies
+Get all of the genomes into one folder with unique file names so that we can rerun the same scripts to evaluate them.
+This is not an essential step, but just makes the evaluation easier when you have so many different attempts.
+Here I use the "/" as a string separator to rename the files in a softlink.
+Note that I had three different read subsets, so I had to make sure the names were unique or the softlink would fail.

 ```
-#grabs all the unicycler assemblies and renames them by folder name
+#grabs all the unicycler assemblies and renames them by folder name, essentially by using the "/" as a separator to change the name.
  for f in ../sample*Unicycler/assembly.fasta; do echo "ln -s "$f ; echo $f |sed 's|/|\t|g' |cut -f 2| awk '{print $1".fasta"}' ;done |tr "\n" " " |sed 's/ln -s/\nln -s/g' >SoftlinkUnicycler.sh
 sh SoftlinkUnicycler.sh